166 years ago today was The Battle Of The Alma, which ourselves along with pubs in Wandsworth, Worcester and Windsor have been named after.

 All of our food is freshly cooked and prepared in our continued scores on the doors 5 star rated kitchen.
 As we are getting busier at lunch times bookings are recommended but walk ins are also welcome as normal.

-Our great Lunch menu is available Mondays to Fridays 12pm to 2:30pm with Angelo at the helm and our stuffed crust 9" pizzas are available Monday to Sunday until 8:30pm.
+Our great Lunch menu is available Mondays to Fridays 12pm to 2:30pm with Angelo at the helm and our stuffed crust 9" & 10" stone baked pizzas are available Monday to Thursday up until 8pm, Fridays and Saturdays until 8pm and Sundays until 7pm, unfortunately when we are busy it may not be possible to make these for you.